Mehdilotfi7/Mica/docs/src/getting_started.md

 ## Core Workflow

-A typical workflow in Mocha.jl looks like this:
+A typical workflow in Mica.jl looks like this:

 1. **Define or select a model**
    Use one of the built-in examples (`exponential_ode_model`, `example_difference_model`, etc.) or define your own model structure using the provided `ODEModelSpec`, `DifferenceModelSpec`, or `RegressionModelSpec` types.